-All housing projects remain open and we hope to continue to serve and support our residents and service users during this time.
+All housing projects remain open and we continue to serve and support our residents and service users during this time.
 We regularly clean and sanitise our premises, and procedures are in place for those visiting our sites.
-Comprehensive plans are in place to support staff and service users, and these a regularly reviewed in line with the government’s advice and guidelines, including social distancing.
+Comprehensive plans are in place to support staff and service users, and these are regularly reviewed in line with the government’s advice and guidelines, including social distancing.

-Our network of Supported Lodgings continues to thrive during this period, thanks to our team of outstanding volunteer Hosts families, who despite the requirements to socially isolate are opening to their doors to young people in emergency housing need.
+Our network of Supported Lodgings continues to thrive during this period, thanks to our team of outstanding volunteer Hosts families, who despite the restrictions are opening their doors to young people in emergency housing need.

-Normal referral processes are in place and applications for housing can still be made.
+Normal referral processes are in place and applications for all housing sites can still be made.

-Some of the steps we have taken in readiness for reopening include:
+Some of the steps we have taken include:

 - Asking that anyone who is displaying coronavirus symptoms, or who lives with someone who does, not to attend the setting.
 That includes children and staff who work here.

 - Keeping our children in small groups with as much consistent staffing as possible, and minimising contact with other groups around the setting.

 - Washing our hands more often than usual.
 We have developed routines to ensure children understand when and how to wash their hands.